juyshy/FileListSearch/readme.md

 FileListingSearch is currently a windows command line application.
 It searches files from file listing text files and produces aggregated csv file for search results.

-This application arose from a need to search simultaneusly from multiple hard drives (and/or usb sticks)  where several drives may contain millions of files thus making search a performance critical task.
+This application arose from a need to search simultaneously from multiple hard drives (and/or usb sticks)  where several drives may contain millions of files thus making search a performance critical task.